tinymce/tinymce-docs/configure/contributing-to-open-source.md

 ## Contributing to the documentation

-If you would like to contribute to TinyMCE's documentation, please see our [contribute page and style guide](../contributing-docs/).
+If you would like to contribute to TinyMCE's documentation, please see our [contribute to documentation page and style guide](../contributing-docs/).